ThomSab/gym-MagicMan/README.md

 Simply using PPO without any form of pre-training appears to be incapable of achieving better-that-human performance in Wizards.
 There is however, a number of things that bear promise in my opinion:
- - pre-training the agent on human data.
+ - Pre-training the agent on **human data**.
 Its possible to play Wizards on online platforms.
 Using this data to pre-train an agent would set it up better that starting from a randomly initiated agent.
 Agents like AlphaGo have been developed in a similar fashion.
  - Train an encoder for the environment.
-Learning an embedding for the environment would provide a better foundation for further training.
+Learning an **embedding for the environment** would provide a better foundation for further training.
 This can be done in similar ways that are similar to the methods used to train BERT encoders i.e. Masked State Prediction, Next-State Prediction or Contrastive Learning.
- - Structured literature research - I have not systematically read through the literature on this topic, there is an abundance of precedence on this topic.
+ - **Structured literature research** - I have not systematically read through the literature on this topic, there is an abundance of precedence on this topic.
 The project itself has been to me more of a trying-it-by-myself approach with an emphasis on tinkering rather that actual research and development.

 ## Requirements